 What Is the Difference Between Passing Out and Blacking Out When Drinking?

 Many people confuse passing out with blacking out or having memory loss after drinking.
 While both of these things can happen when you drink too much alcohol, they’re both very different from one another.

-If you’re blacked out, you can still do a lot of things.
+If you’re blacked out, you can still do many things.
 In fact, many people may not even realize that you’ve had too much to drink and that it’s probably time for you to stop drinking for the night.
 You can still make decisions in the moment.
 You simply won’t remember making them in the near future or, perhaps, the next day.

-Passing out is a completely different thing, and is usually caused by something different than what causes blackouts from alcohol.
+Passing out is an entirely different thing and is usually caused by something other than what causes blackouts from alcohol.
 If you pass out from drinking, you are losing consciousness.
 This means that you can’t be awakened.
-It’s not the same as sleeping and it’s also not the same as blacking out when drinking or in other circumstances.
+It’s not the same as sleeping, and it’s also not the same as blacking out when drinking or in other circumstances.
 Unlike with a blackout, you won’t be able to walk, talk or even do basic activities when you’re passed out.
-Passing out is definitely one of the major signs of alcohol poisoning.
+Passing out is one of the major signs of alcohol poisoning.

 What Does Blacking Out From Alcohol Do to Your Brain?

-Too much alcohol will have a negative effect on a women’s health.
-When someone blacks out from drinking, it means that the alcohol is interfering with some crucial pathways in the brain.
-Both en bloc blackouts and fragmentary blackouts may be a sign that it’s time to quit drinking because what causes alcohol blackouts can often also cause other, longer-term problems.
+Too much alcohol will have a negative effect on a woman’s health.
+When someone blacks out from drinking, the alcohol is interfering with some crucial pathways in the brain.
+Both en bloc blackouts and fragmentary blackouts may signify that it’s time to quit drinking because what causes alcohol blackouts can often also cause other, longer-term problems.

 So, what does too much alcohol do to the brain?
 What causes alcohol blackouts?
 What are the mechanisms behind memory loss after drinking?
 How does it interfere with the formation of new memories?